-Programs for our sixth, seventh and eighth graders are both social and social action in orientation and are often held other youth groups from around the city.
+Programs for our sixth, seventh and eighth graders are both social and social action in orientation and are often held with other youth groups from around the city.
 Jr HRTY members will also have the opportunity to participate in NFTY678.
 NFTY678 brings the NFTY experience to middle school youth in grades 6 to 8.
 Our events are designed especially for this age group, providing participants with age-appropriate activities in a safe, welcoming and caring community of peers.

-is our senior youth group for ninth, tenth, eleventh and twelfth graders.
+Our senior youth group for ninth, tenth, eleventh and twelfth graders.
 HRTY members develop leadership skills and run their own program of social and educational activities with the guidance of an adult supervisor.
-HRTY participates in temple events, local events and national events as part of the Reform movement’s NFTY (North American Federation of Temple Youth) organization, including retreat weekends with 200 other Jewish teens.
+HRTY participates in temple events, local events, and national events as part of the Reform movement’s NFTY (North American Federation of Temple Youth) organization, including retreat weekends with 200 other Jewish teens.

 Please contact our Youth and Family Program Coordinator Ellie Laycook with any questions at: ELaycook@tbhla.org or (818)763-9148 ext.109